Learn Growing Celery in Containers in easy steps with the help of this comprehensive guide, and enjoy it fresh in your food!

 Celery requires an abundant water supply to develop its characteristic flavor and crunchy texture.
 Insufficient watering may cause stunted growth, hollow stems, and bitterness.

 Ensure it receives a weekly minimum of 1-1.5 inches of water while maintaining the soil moisture levels almost constantly.
-Adding mulch can also aid in retaining moisture.
+Adding mulch can also help retain moisture; try pine needles for that.

 Temperature